spacemeshos/product/svm-wallet.md

 # Overview
-A contract wallet abstraction implemented in SVM.
+SVM-wallet is contract wallet abstraction implemented in SVM and available for users on the Spacemesh platform.

 # Core Use Cases
 1. Create an on-mesh spending wallet with a single hardware-wallet master key or a multi-sig master key (where zero or more keys can be a hardware-wallet keys).